garvincasimir/Elasticsearch-Azure-PAAS/README.md

 NuGet Package Source
 -----------------------
-The source the NuGet package used to install this project on Web and Worker Roles can be found in the [Elasticsearch-Azure-PAAS-NuGet](https://github.com/garvincasimir/Elasticsearch-Azure-PAAS-NuGet) project.
+The source the NuGet package used to install this project on Web and Worker Roles is the Package.NuGet project located in this repository.

 Alternate Configurations
 -----------------------